 Academic Standards for Degree Closure Experiences

-The program in Human Development requires the successful completion of a doctoral dissertation.
-Guidelines for the dissertation are obtained from the faculty dissertation director.
+The Ph.D. in Human Development requires the successful completion of a doctoral dissertation.
+The Doctor of Clinical Psychology program requires the successful completion of a doctoral research project.
+Guidelines for the dissertation/doctoral research project are obtained from the faculty mentor of the research.

 Students will be informed in writing of the time and place of the examination two weeks prior to the date of the examination.